toptensoftware/moe-js/readme.md

-## Welcome to Moe.JS
+## Welcome to Moe-js

-Moe.JS is a simple, but fast and flexible templating engine for JavaScript.
+Moe-js is a simple, but fast and flexible templating engine for JavaScript.

 * Mustache/Handlebars inspired format
 * Compiles templates to ES6 template literals for super fast execution